 - Even for the country’s wealthiest 20%—households making more than $100,000 a year—38% say they would have at least some difficulty coming up with $1,000.

 Weld Project Connect (WPC) is a one-day event providing on-site health and human care services to adults and families who are in need due to household and financial insecurity, job loss, health problems and other critical life issues.
 While creating a welcoming environment providing actual services rather than just referrals or information, WPC hosts over 70 free services such as health screenings and medical services, immunizations, citizenship class registration, library card issuance, pet licensing, credit reports, job referrals, résumé writing assistance, podiatry services, legal counseling, documentation assistance, mental health counseling, veterans assistance, haircuts, food stamp enrollment, personal care, early child development insight and much more.

 Services vary annually based on current trends, needs identified and new programmatic initiatives.
 By offering all of these services in one location, people can obtain assistance quickly, at no cost and with less stress than if visiting various offices separately.
 Plus, during the event many guests connect with longer term care and resourcing opportunities that for months afterwards help them address health and livelihood challenges.

 “I was hesitant in coming in, but I really needed the help.
 I got here and I was amazed at the organization and the way it went, and all the services they gave.
 I came here depressed and I’m leaving with a smile on my face.
 And my navigator…he was wonderful.
 He got me through so many things.
 If I had been here on my own, I probably would have gotten a little frustrated and left, but it was wonderful.
 It was great.”Weld Project Connect guest

-- Weld Project Connect will be held on Thursday, October 20 at Island Grove.
-The event will be from 12 – 5:30 p.m.
+- The next Weld Project Connect will be held on Thursday, October 17, 2024.